txoof/epdlib/README.md

 <a name="Notes"></a>
 ## Notes
-The Waveshare-epd library is provided only as a git repo.
-Try the following to install it:
+**WaveShare non-IT8951 Screens**
+The waveshare-epd library is required for non-IT8951 screens and can be installed from the Git repo:
 ```
 pip install -e "git+https://github.com/waveshare/e-Paper.git#egg=waveshare_epd&subdirectory=RaspberryPi_JetsonNano/python"
 ```

-The IT8951 library is provided only as a git repo.
-Try the following ot install it:
+**IT8951 basee Screens**
+The Broadcom BCM 2835 library is required by the IT8951 module.
+Download and install the BCM2835 library according to the directions found on [Mike McCauley's site](http://www.airspayce.com/mikem/bcm2835/)

+[Greg D Meyer's IT8951 library](https://github.com/GregDMeyer/IT8951) is also required and can be installed from the Git repo:
 ```
 pip install -e "git+https://github.com/GregDMeyer/IT8951#egg=IT8951"
 ```

 getting ready for pypi:
 https://medium.com/@joel.barmettler/how-to-upload-your-python-package-to-pypi-65edc5fe9c56